filnow/NN-UAM-23/README.md

 * Backpropagation with stochastic gradien descent for finding XOR values

 * Autoencoder for 3x3 black and white images with GD and BP

+* Convolution and pooling from scratch for 5x5 black and white images